Complementarity of DM Searches in a Consistent Simplified Model: the Case of Z': Conclusions

 Finally we notice that it would be interesting to see similar works for other SD DM candidates.
 It would be also useful to have bounds on the DM, annihilating into $Zh$ reported directly by the IC \new{and Fermi collaborations}.
 We stress that this channel immediately arises when considering a consistent anomaly-free model for a $\Up$ extension which is not a pure $\UBL$.
 This important feature is not captured by the use of so-called simplified models if these issues are not considered.

 \acknowledgments

-We thank Maxim Perelstein, Stefan Pokorski, Benjamin Safdi and Sofia Vallecorsa for discussions. \new{We also would like to thank the anonymous referee for his/her suggestion of considering the $\gamma$-rays constraints on our model, without which our work would have been less complete.} D.R.\ and A.R.\ are supported by the Swiss National Science Foundation (SNSF), project ``Investigating the Nature of Dark Matter'' (project number: 200020\textunderscore{}159223).
+We thank Maxim Perelstein, Stefan Pokorski, Benjamin Safdi and Sofia Vallecorsa for discussions. \new{We also would like to thank the anonymous referee for his/her suggestion of considering the $\gamma$-rays constraints on our model, without which our work would have been less complete.} We are grateful to Yanou Cui and Francesco D'Eramo for useful communication and for pointing us out the importance of the $Z$ exchange.
+D.R.\ and A.R.\ are supported by the Swiss National Science Foundation (SNSF), project ``Investigating the Nature of Dark Matter'' (project number: 200020\textunderscore{}159223).
 A.K.\ is grateful to the organizers of KITP program ``Experimental Challenges for the LHC run~II" where this paper has been partially completed (partially supported by National Science Foundation under Grant No. NSF PHY11-25915).